mmcatdb/mmcat/documentation/content/en/theoreticalBackground/schemaAndInstanceCategory.md

 ## Instance category

 An instance category is a structure capable of holding actual data.
-It is organized in a same way as the schema category, however its entities have a different contents.
+It is organized in a same way as the schema category, however its entities have different contents.

 ### Objects